 When purchasing real estate, one must also take into account the taxes they are subject to in Singapore.
 The first taxes will be levied when first buying the property and these include the VAT tax, which is 18%, the stamp duty that can rise up to 3% depending on the value of the Singapore property and the registration fees for ownership transfer.

 After the registration for property taxes, the new owner must calculate the annual property tax that is established taking into account the estimated annual rental value.
 The property tax rate is progressive and ranges between 10%-20%.

-For real estate due diligence procedures you can contact our specialists in company incorporation in Singapore.
+For real estate due diligence procedures, you can contact our consultants in company registration in Singapore.